bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Building primary list views for resources (servers, volumes, networks, images).

-**Read this** when you need:

-- Primary resource list views
-- StatusIcon + text columns
-- Automatic filtering and scrolling
-- Consistent list rendering
-- 80-90% code reduction
+**Read this** when building primary resource list views.
+StatusListView handles StatusIcon plus text columns, automatic filtering and scrolling, and consistent list rendering.
+It'll reduce your code by 80-90%.
+Seriously.

 ### [DetailView Guide](detailview-guide.md)